profvjreddi/homepage/public/content/blog/internships-support-not-define.md

 6. **Understand funding realities.** You're funded to produce specific deliverables.
 Discuss with your advisor how internships affect project timelines and commitments.

 7. **Your PhD should tell a coherent story.** At your thesis defense, will this internship be part of your narrative or an awkward detour?

+---

+**Note:** If you're one of my students reading this and want to discuss your specific situation, please come talk to me.
+This post describes general principles, but every student's situation is different.
+I'm always happy to think through the right timing and strategy for your particular circumstances.
+My goal isn't to say no to internships - it's to help you get the most value from them when the timing is right.